 Hula Hapa Haole

-Hula Hapa (hah-pah) Haole (how-lee) literally means "part foreign," and speaks to the Westernization of the hula and uses English words in the lyrics instead of the Hawaiian language.
+Hula Hapa (hah-pah) Haole (how-lee) literally means "part foreign," and speaks to the Westernization of the hula.
+It uses English words in the lyrics instead of the Hawaiian language.
 The example below uses a new rendition of an old song called Hapa Haole Hula Gal and uses some old footage which well illustrates the reference.

 Hula ʻAuana is what most people think of when referencing hula dancing.
 This is due to performances staged for movies and television that often prefer the use of the English language and a friendlier, more approachable vibe.
 More recently, this has been changing as a growing interest in Hula Kahiko and its origins is being recognized by people outside of the Hawaiian islands.
 While the general world population will have greater familiarity with the dancing, different costumes, and wonderful music featuring both native and more familiar instruments of Hula ʻAuana, it is still clearly defined by the storytelling element, in direct response to the external influences that dictated cultural change.